ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 ### Guidelines for new-processor pull-requests

-For adding a new processor in Sonarqube-repair, please, follow the instructions described below.
+For adding a new processor in Sorald, please, follow the instructions described below.

 1) Find the name for the new processor